renovate-bot/NeXTLinux-_-gosbomx/CONTRIBUTING.md

 ## Document your changes

 And lastly, when proposed changes are modifying user-facing functionality or output, it is expected the PR will include updates to the documentation as well.
-Syft is not a project that is heavy on documentation.
+Gosbom is not a project that is heavy on documentation.
 This will mostly be updating the README and help for the tool.

 If nobody knows new features exist, they can't use them!